v-jerkin/hooverbot/README.md

 * Finally, search results queries are put together into a "carousel" of cards, each bearing an image thumbnail and text extracted from the document.
 The card layout uses a custom `AdaptiveCard` class.
 Since most documents begin with a cover page that looks similar across the entire archive, we use the second page's thumbnail in multi-page documents to give each result a visually-distinguishable thumbnail, and the beginning of the second page's text as a summary of the document.

 Client-side, you'll find all our logic in `bot.htm`.
 This document is included into the main Hoover Bot page `default.htm` using an HTML `<iframe>` tag.
-In `bot.htm`, you'll find some CSS rules for styling the chat (including one to remove the Upload button, which we don't use) and some HTML and JavaScript code.
+In `bot.htm`, you'll also find CSS rules for styling the chat (including one to remove the Upload button, which we don't use) and HTML and JavaScript code.
 Here's an overview.

 * We generate a unique user ID using `Date.now()`, which is milliseconds since January 1, 1970.
 Our bot keeps track of the users it has greeted to avoid greeting them more than once, which requires that all Web Chat users have unique names.
 This time-based name is plenty unique enough for our purposes.